kalyan9514/html-kafka-ingestor/DECISIONS.md

 | Data loss on failure | 0% (DLQ guarantees no silent drops) |

 ### Performance Optimisation Applied
-Kafka batch publishing was enabled (`BatchSize: 100`, `BatchTimeout: 10ms`), reducing producer time from ~51 seconds to 4 seconds — a 12x improvement.
+Kafka batch publishing was enabled (`BatchSize: 100`, `BatchTimeout: 10ms`), reducing producer time from ~51 seconds to 4 seconds, a 12x improvement.
 This reduced 51 individual network round trips to a single batched publish.